What does EtOH mean?

 As nurses, it is vital to understand the effects of EtOH on the body.
 This alcohol is a common ingredient in recreational drinks.
 Over consumption can lead to a lot of health problems.

 First, it is important to understand how much alcohol is in common drinks.
-That way, when a patient comes in and tells you what they consumed, you’ll understand a general idea of how intoxicated they might be.
+That way, when a patient comes in and tells you what they consumed, you’ll have a general idea of how intoxicated they might be.

 Here are some common amounts of alcohol in popular beverages: